Learning Objectives

 r: Precipitate radius [m]

-The precipitate spacing λ from volume fraction fv and radius r:
+The precipitate spacing λ can be expressed from the volume fraction fv and radius r as:

 λ ≈ 2r · √(π / (3fv))